 - And diligently engages in works of mercy and love.

 What an incredible standard we have to live up to!
-If both you and I examine ourselves honestly, neither of us can say we meet all of these criteria (or even half of them).
+If we examine ourselves honestly, no one can say he meets all of these criteria (or even half of them).
 This is why we must lean on the guidance of the Church and the Fathers, who did meet these standards.
 We can’t delude ourselves into thinking we have more knowledge or understanding of God than they.
 This makes us horribly arrogant, especially if we believe this without taking the time to learn about Holy Tradition at all and decide we somehow know better.

 The Protestant doctrine of Sola Scriptura operates under a number of false assumptions and incorrect solutions, and its chief fuel is human arrogance.
 Taken in the proper context, within Holy Tradition, the message of the Scriptures becomes clear.
 And if we ever question something we read, we must turn to the writings of those who knew the Apostles well – like Saint Ignatius and other early Fathers – and not nurse our own pride by thinking we know better than they.